mdevilliers/golang-k8s-template/Readme.md

 This project exists to provide a template to kick-start a golang project that will

-- build in a minimal Docker container
+- build a minimal Docker container
 - deploy to Kubernetes